wswoodruff/wswoodruff/README.md

 ### I'm Zill, I used to be a suckaaa, ok I'll be honest I'm still a suckaaa

-forget that we're all suckaaas if  for even entertaining this silliness — wisdom tells me we're all suckaaas
+Forget that we're all suckaaas that's a lie — if you for even one millisecond entertain this silliness — then wisdom tells me loLLL gotcha suckaaa
 - Honestly I became Zill since I learned the Z axis
 - Collector of uh, factors
 - Checkout [Zill's Lab](https://wswoodruff.github.io/zills-lab-site) for my own personal Shader Fes and I'm not embarrassed of it anymore